-Administration of MIX and MFLJ significantly (p < 0.05) increased the concentrations of creatinine, urea and potassium than in control and AOI groups.
+Administration of MIX and MFLJ significantly (p < 0.05) increased the concentrations of creatinine, urea, and potassium than in control and AOI groups.
 EAFH significantly (p < 0.05) increased the concentration of urea than control and AOI groups.
 Rats treated EAFH had their creatinine and potassium concentrations significantly (p < 0.05) reduced than control and AOI groups (Figure 5).
-Chloride concentration in HFD-obese treated rats (Figure 6), was significantly (p < 0.05) reduced by MIX and MFLJ treatment than in control and AOI groups, and was significantly (p < 0.05) increased by EAFH than AOI group but significantly (p < 0.05) reduced than control group.Akpevwoghene et al.34 gave a different report, where serum chloride concentration was significantly (p < 0.05) increased in rats treated honey than control.
+Chloride concentration in HFD-obese treated rats (Figure 6), was significantly (p < 0.05) reduced by MIX and MFLJ treatment than in control and AOI groups and was significantly (p < 0.05) increased by EAFH than AOI group but significantly (p < 0.05) reduced than control group.Akpevwoghene et al.34 gave a different report, where serum chloride concentration was significantly (p < 0.05) increased in rats treated honey than control.
 There was no significant (p < 0.05) change in serum chloride in rats administered lime fruit juice compared with control24.
 A physiological factor that determines a balance homeostasis of chloride concentration is the balance of sodium concentration35.
 In obesity, chlorine imbalance may result from the following; excess fats accumulation, resulting in high blood circulation volume, heart beats faster and raised cardiac output, caused by hemodilution from high blood pressure in obese state36.The result of serum creatinine and urea concentrations in this study is consistence with Akpevwoghene et al.34 where excess Bee honey, fed rats had their creatinine and urea concentrations significantly (p < 0.05) higher in test rats than in control.
 Similarly, Suhana et al.23 reported that serum urea was significantly (p < 0.05) lower in high fat diets obese rats, treated with Gelam and Acacia honey than in normal control while serum creatinine concentration was significantly (p < 0.05) higher in high fat diets obese rats, treated with Gelam and Acacia honey.Renal function is mostly measured by creatinine and urea concentrations, and not necessarily a measure of renal toxicity37.
 An indication of creatinine in the blood suggests the ability of the kidney to remove and produce same38.
 The glomerular filtration rate (GFR), a more reliable measure of kidney function than independent estimation of creatinine or urea, measures the ration of urea: creatinine, and it is reported to be reduced in elevated creatinine concentration, resulting in renal disease (chronic and acute renal disease)38,39.
 Honey and lime juice contain appreciable content of amino acid and protein, and this could support the increased serum concentration of urea, as breakdown product of protein39.
-Thus, urea concentration might be high in the blood, in none renal disease state due to the amount produced by the liver and cleared by the kidney via excretion in urine37.
+Thus, urea concentration might be high in the blood, in nonrenal disease state due to the amount produced by the liver and cleared by the kidney via excretion in urine37.
 This study is consistent with the report of Brurya et al.40, where increase in dietary intake of K was significantly associated with loss of weight and reduced BMI.Thus,MIX, MFLJ and EAFH, confer electrolyte-protective ability, supporting cellular electrolyte balance24.

+Limitations of the study

 CONCLUSION

-In this study, the oral acute toxicity study onlime juice, honey and their flavonoid rich fractions, revealed they can be consumed safely, without toxic side effect.
+In this study, the oral acute toxicity study onlime juice, honey and their flavonoid rich fractions, revealed they can be consumed safely without toxic side effect.
 Also, the anti-obesity study on high fat-obese rats reveal they were also found to possess liver and kidney protective effects, due to the rich flavonoids they contain.
 Thus, MFLJ and EAFH could be potential source of anti-obesity agents.

 CONFLICT OF INTEREST No conflict of interest is associated with this work.